opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 This is the best we can do.
 If we used "Positive Rate", even that option would vanish.

-We can improve the graph by chosing percent as Data Formatter under the Options tab.
+We can improve the graph by choosing percent as Data Formatter under the Options tab.
 This provides a nice view on the CPU utilization history by pod.

 ![TSVB Data Options](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/tsvb_data-options.png){:class="img-centered"}

-We can reaggregate the data of this timeline by a cumulative sum.
+We can re-aggregate the data of this timeline by a cumulative sum.
 This yields the cpu time spent in the selected interval.
-Let us also swith the graph type to "Top N".
+Let us also switch the graph type to "Top N".

 ![TSVB Data Cumulative](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/tsvb_data-cumulative.png){:class="img-centered"}